 Board Present M. Benecke, R. Emrich, D. Middleton, M. Nash, M. Rowley, M. Thomas, M. Wood Board Absent A. Baldwin, S. Gannon Others Present L. Brown, T. Brown, P. Clark, R. Curry, S. DuFresne, M. Gavin, L. Govitz, K. Schuler, A. Ursuy, E. Yaworski, J. Young Press Present None Call to Order Board Chair, M. Nash called the meeting to order at 8:15 am.
 Approval of Agenda Board Chair, M. Nash called for the approval of the agenda.
 M. Benecke made a motion to approve the agenda.
 M. Wood seconded the motion.
 Motion passed unanimously.
 (R. Emrich and M. Thomas were not present for the vote.)
 Public Comment Board Chair, M. Nash called for public comment.
 Welcome and Overview M. Gavin welcomed the trustees and gave a brief overview of today's meeting.
 He said that the work today will help to start the building of our next strategic plan.
 This also serves as a way for the trustees and him to get to know each other better.
 He expressed his appreciation to Andrea Ursuy, Talisa Brown, and Kay Schuler for all their help in making today's meeting possible.
 He introduced Loyce Brown, Director of Employee Development and Equity/Title IX Coordinator, who facilitated the ice breaker activity for the trustees. lce Breaker Activity L. Brown began by saying that M. Gavin has set the agenda for us at Delta with a focus on equity and completion.
 There has been discussion as to how belonging plays a role in this.
 L. Brown guided the trustees through an exercise focusing on their strengths as a trustee as well as the strengths of their fellow trustees.
-Strategic Data Discussion M. Gavin shared the objectives which include: To provide the Board with a "road map" for the 2023-2027 strategic planning process.
-To provide strategic data regarding our students and the College.
-To engage the Board in a discussion around the data and understand the strategic priorities of the trustees based on the discussion.
+Strategic Data Discussion M. Gavin shared the objectives which include: 1.
+To provide the Board with a "road map" for the 2023-2027 strategic planning process.
+2. To provide strategic data regarding our students and the College.
+3. To engage the Board in a discussion around the data and understand the strategic priorities of the trustees based on the discussion.
 M. Gavin introduced Sarah DuFresne, Vice President of Business and Finance and Jason Young, Institutional Research Director.
 S. DuFresne shared the College's financial landscape including the general fund revenue sources.
 The three main sources of revenue are tuition and fees, property taxes and state appropriations.
-Our revenue budget is approximately \$68.9 million.
-For fiscal year 2021-2022, property taxes accounted for 34% of total revenues, state appropriations were 26%, tuition and fees were 39%, and the final 1% was investment and other.

 Page 1 of 3, Minutes of February 25, 2022 Special Meeting.
-Subject to approval by the Board of Trustees.
+Approved by the Board of Trustees during the April 2022 Regular Meeting.